DragonDreat/IP_locator/README.md

 # IP_locator
-This is my IP locator
+This is my IP locator, It works with api

+and you can customize it, have fun just dont do anything malicious!